 Structural engineering intern

 ABET accredited Bachelor of Architectural Engineering degree.

-Architecture Engineering students graduate with an understanding of the myriad of
+Architecture engineering students graduate with an understanding of the numerous factors

-issues that come to bear on the creation of architecture in contemporary society,
+that have an effect on the creation of architecture in contemporary society, and thus

 gain a deep appreciation of the cooperative nature of the professional practice of